WLenhard/cNORM/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Update and resubmission
-This is the forth release to CRAN  (v1.2.0).
+This is the fifth release to CRAN  (v1.2.2).
 In this version I have:

-* added support for modelling with a binary covariate
-* fixed bugs
+* improved handling of covariates
+* adjusted parameters in bestModel function, when R2 > .99 is not reached
+* fixed bugs, especially with regards to predicting norm scores in large samples
 * added checks and warning messages
+* improved usability